emberscity/EMBERS-Client/README.md

 #### Run EMBERS-Client

-After creating gateway(s), device(s) and cunfiguring the constants file (with gateway uuid and token), you are able to send and receive messages usin EMBERS.
+After creating gateway(s), device(s) and cunfiguring the constants file (with gateway uuid and token), you are able to receive messages using EMBERS.
 For that, you just need to run  `python embers_client.py` in order to start the EMBERS-client that will receive the messages sent from devices;

 In order to send messages from devices to the gateway, you just need to use one of our publishers.
+For example, you can use the EMBERS-HTTP-Publisher availabe [here](https://github.com/emberscity/EMBERS-HTTP-Publisher).

 ## Next Steps